marcodallastella/LEDE-Homeworks/README.md

-# 04-homework
+# LEDE Program

-This repository contains two exercises from the second week of classes at the LEDE Data Program.
+## 2023

+This repository contains the exercises that I've worked on as a part of the Lede Program for Data Journalism, an intensive summer program from Columbia Graduate School of Journalism.
+More info can be found on the program's [[https://ledeprogram.com/]](website)/.